The town of Bacherach is located in the district of Mainz-Bingen in the the Rhineland and a popular tourist destination

 We departed on a river day cruise in Koblenz with the KD Goethe ship at 9 am and ate breakfast on the boat.
 One of the stops was at 1 pm in Bacharach.
 We stepped of the boat and admired this town which is one of the most beautiful places in the UNESCO World Heritage Middle Rhine Valley.
 We saw half-timbered houses, romantic inner courtyards and cozy wine bars strolling down the street.

 Celts lived here before the Romans came.
 The original name Baccaracus indicates a Celtic origin.
 For a long time there was suspicion that the name derives from the Roman ‘Bacchi ara’ (Bacchus Altar).
 The ‘Bacchi ara’ was a square slate rock in the Rhine, on which 25 people could stand on.
 According to legend, in good wine years when the water was low, sacrifices were made in honor of the Wine God Bacchus.
 The rock used to be between an island off Bacharach and the right bank of the Rhine.
 It was blown away after 1850 when the river bed was regulated.

-Above Bacherach rises the Stahleck castle, now a youth hostel.
+Above Bacherach rises the Stahleck castle (see below), now a youth hostel.
 The now modern Bacharach youth hostel in the castle from the 12th century is world famous.
 It has a unique and fascinating view over the Rhine Valley.